DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 Another possible solution would be to again use Observables (for example - [RxJS](https://rxjs-dev.firebaseapp.com/)).
-Observables support cancellation along with custom teardown logic you can add.
+Observables support cancellation along with custom teardown logic you can add but they are a completely differnet way of dealing with asynchronous programming overall.

 There are also other libraries can do the job but I would advise against buying into other people's ideas and abstractions and sticking to something which